Western Ghats

 It has been formed during the break-up of the supercontinent of Gondwana some 150 million years ago, as the faulted edge of the Deccan Plateau.
 It forms a ridge from north to south across India, even influencing the monsoon weather patterns.
 Its rainforests, rivers and grasslands contain a high plant and animal diversity, including rare and endemic species such as Asian Elephant, Gaur and Tiger.

-Community Perspective: out of the 39 inscribed components, Frederik visited the Kaas Plateau, while Nan covered Silent Valley National Park.
+Community Perspective: out of the 39 inscribed components, Frederik visited the Kaas Plateau, while Nan and Shandos covered Silent Valley National Park.

 Map of Western Ghats